What is Embodiment design?

 - Parametric design

 Product architecture, also referred to as System-level design is, outlining and allocating physical components or entities to the function of a product.
 Physical elements are defined and arranged to satisfy the overall product requirement specification and are usually called modules.

-Product architecture could start with very simple block diagrams or could be well thought out ongoing family of products.
+Product architecture could start with very simple block diagrams as shown in figure 4 or could be well thought out ongoing family of products.

 System-level design is defined by how each subcomponent or modules interact with each other in a product level and the function of each subcomponent.
 Product architecture is vital to any product development as it would impact the product evaluation and the cost of the product.

 Product architecture can fall into two categories or styles.
 Modular and Integral.

 In modular design, overall product purpose or system-level function is subdivided into smaller single functions or individual operations and allocated to single parts or sub-assemblies called modules.
 These modules are treated as individual components and have well defined electrical or mechanical interface.
 These are then interfaced together to form the complete product to perform its complete function.
 Engineering products with modular architecture are more common than integral designs.

 Integral product architecture is where the functions of the engineering product are carried out by a combination of parts which are not organized in a structured manner.
 Hence, the functional implementation is achieved by one or very few modules where components perform multiple functions.